-“For me it has always been about the human side.
-The only way of reporting this drama is through stories of people,” says Marco Gualazzini, whose documentation of the diminishing Lake Chad in Africa has been nominated for both World Press Photo of the Year and World Press Story of the Year, announced at 9.30pm on 11 April
+“For me it has always been about the human side,” says Marco Gualazzini, nominated for both World Press Photo and Story of the Year, announced at 9.30pm on 11 April

 Born in Parma, Italy, in 1976, Marco Gualazzini began his career as a photographer in 2004, at the age of 28, working for the town’s local paper La Gazzetta di Parma.
 Since then he has covered topics such as microfinance in India, freedom of expression in Myanmar, and the discriminations of Christians in Pakistan, which have been published in The New York Times, Al-jazeera, and The Sunday Times, among many other global publications.